Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

 \subsection{Pose Validation}

-Once a pose is determined, it undergoes a series of checks to ensure that the object do not interpenetrate and does not destabilize the assembly.
+Once a pose is determined, it undergoes a series of checks to ensure that the object does not interpenetrate other objects and does not destabilize the assembly.
 First, a collision detection algorithm verifies that the object avoids penetrating other assembly components, and detects contact interfaces on which the object is resting.
-The points at corners of the polygonal interfaces between objects are used as contact points.
+To determine the location of contact points, we use the approach from \cite{mattikalli_finding_1996} and select the vertices of the convex hull over the contact interface as contact points, as shown in \cref{fig:toppling_axis}.
 Reaction forces at the contact points are then computed using the QR-based method in \cref{eqn:reaction_forces_solution} and the maximal tension force is compared to a threshold value (e.g., 5 Newtons) to avoid performing the more computationally expensive QP-based method when the placement is clearly unstable.
 Finally, the forces at the contact points are computed using \cref{eqn:optim_problem}, the equilibrium of the assembly is verified, and the static robustness of the assembly is updated.